dlange98/XamarinAppCenterDemo/MOBILE_DEV_OPS.md

 # RefApp Mobile Dev Ops Guild

 This document describes the dev ops process and features for the iOS and Android RefApps.
-The dev ops process uses the [Visual Studio App Center](https://www.visualstudio.com/app-center/)
+The dev ops process uses [Visual Studio App Center](https://www.visualstudio.com/app-center/)

 ## Continuous Integration

-The iOS and Android CI processes are using _AppCenters_ build feature.
+The iOS and Android CI processes are using the _AppCenter's_ build functionality.
 The build process does not require modification of the project or the code itself.

 ### Configure the build